Ceiling Fan Maintenance

 Once this is done, you just need to lift the fan slightly and remove the screw and bring it down.
 You might need another spanner if you intend to dismantle the ceiling fan head away from the rod.
 You will need a screwdriver to remove the screws that connect the blade to the ceiling fan head.

 If you intend to carry out maintenance activities, you should complete the entire task in a single stretch.
 If it is just a question of dismantling the fan and cleaning the same and lubricating it before fitting it back, you can carry out maintenance activities on each, and every fan fitted to your house without any difficulty.

 On the other hand, if it is a question of carrying out repairs, then you should keep it separate so that you can work at it some other time.
 Have in mind that the chances are remote that each and every fan in your house would need repairs simultaneously.

 Hence, you just have to keep those fans needing repair apart and lubricate and reinstall those fans that are ready to be fitted.
-It is advisable to have somebody help you out when you are dismantling and removing the fan.
+It is advisable to have somebody help you out when you are dismantling and removing the fan whether it is simple ceiling fan or remote one.
 This may not be a very difficult task but can quickly become laborious because you would be operating at a height and would be required to focus on your safety even as you hold the fan.

 The fan may not look very heavy but is certainly bulky when you have to hold it with a single hand.
 In such a scenario, if you have somebody to hold you by your side, you can grab the fan with both hands and bring it down properly.